citp/privacy-policy-historical/t/ti/tin/tinker.com.md

-> *The following text is extracted and transformed from the tinker.com privacy policy that was archived on 2009-11-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091104153023id_/http%3A//www.tinker.com/blog/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tinker.com privacy policy that was archived on 2010-05-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100506080159id_/http%3A//www.tinker.com/blog/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy « Tinker Blog

 Effective March 1, 2009

+Revised February 23, 2010

 **Your Privacy and the Security of Your Personal Information Is Very Important to Us**